 In 2003, Ty became apart of my life and my agility career took off like a rocket.
 He was 3-years old and not completely sure of himself, but together, we blossomed into an incredible team, on and off the course!

 In 2005, I attended my first National event and took fifth place in the $10,000 Dog Agility Steeplechase Finals with Ty.
 That same year, I became a USDAA Judge, as a 13-year old Junior Handler, the youngest ever.

-In 2013, I moved to WA state and opened my training school, Synergy Dog Sports that offers in-person group classes, private lessons, seminars, online classes, and video analysis.
+In 2013, I moved to WA state and opened my training school, Synergy Dog Sports that offered in-person group classes, private lessons, seminars, online classes, and video analysis.
 Over the years of my agility career, I have learned from many of the “greats.”
 I believe in agility handling and training from the dog’s perspective, and finding ways for agility handlers of all ages to handle intuitively and with efficiency.
 In 2015, I added mindset training to my agility program, working with Dr. Kathrine McAleese on a regular basis.
 Three months after beginning my training with Dr. K, Smack and I won a spot on the US European Open team that competed in Germany that summer.
 In 2018, I completed my certification as a OneMind Dogs Coach.
 In 2019, I joined the staff as an instructor for the Fenzi Dog Sports Academy.
 In 2020, Synergy Dog Sports moved 100% online, where I could start to build my coaching program.